ParticularLabs/NServiceBus.Persistence.MongoDb/README.md

 The persister uses MongoDb's [Unique Indexes](http://docs.mongodb.org/manual/core/index-unique/) to ensure only one document can contain the unique data.

 #### Concurrent access to existing saga instances
 The persister uses a document versioning scheme built on top of MongoDb's [findAndModify](http://docs.mongodb.org/manual/reference/command/findAndModify/) command to atomically update the existing persisted data only if it has not been changed since it was retrieved.
-Since the update is atomic, it will ensure that if multiple simultaneous updates to a saga only one will succeed.
+Since the update is atomic, it will ensure that if there are multiple simultaneous updates to a saga, only one will succeed.

 ### Credits
 A major fork of https://github.com/justinsaraceno/NServicebus-Mongo.